 We have defined benefit pension and other post-retirement benefit plans covering certain U.S. and international employees.
 Plan benefits are generally based on factors such as age, compensation levels and years of service.
 Net periodic benefit cost related to these plans totaled \$4 million, \$4 million, and \$2 million for the years ended December 31, 2022, 2021 and 2020, respectively.
-The projected benefit obligations on a consolidated basis were \$121 million and \$207 million as of December 31, 2022, and December 31, 2021, respectively.
+The projected benefit obligations on a consolidated basis were \$121 million and \$207 million as of December 31, 2022 and December 31, 2021, respectively.
 The decrease year over year is due primarily to actuarial gains as a result of increased discount rates.
-The fair values of plan assets on a consolidated basis (determined primarily using Level 2 inputs) were \$97 million and \$160 million as of December 31, 2022, the net underfunded obligation consisted of \$15 million of funded obligations recorded to "Other Non-current Assets" and \$39 million of underfunded obligations substantially all recorded to "Other Non-current Liabilities" on our Consolidated balance Sheets.
-As of December 31, 2021, the net underfunded obligations substantially all recorded to "Other Non-current Liabilities" on our Consolidated balance Sheets.
-As of December 31, 2021, the net underfunded obligations substantially all recorded to "Other Non-current Liabilities" on our Consolidated balance Sheets.
-As of December 31, 2022, the net underfunded obligations substantially all recorded to "Other Non-current Liabilities" on our Consolidated Balance Sheets.
-As of December 31, 2022, and \$63 million of underfunded obligations substantially all recorded to "Other Non-current Liabilities" on our Consolidated Balance Sheets.
-Additionally, the consolidated pre-tax amount in accumulated other comprehensive income (loss) as of December 31, 2022 and 2021, that has not yet been recognized as a component of net periodic benefit cost was a net gain of \$19 million and net gain of \$11 million, respectively.
-As mentioned above, increased discount rates were the primary driver of t
+The fair values of plan assets on a consolidated basis (determined primarily using Level 2 inputs) were \$97 million and \$160 million as of December 31, 2022 and December 31, 2021, respectively.
+The decrease year over year is due primarily to investment losses.
+As of December 31, 2022, the net underfunded obligation consisted of \$15 million of funded obligations recorded to "Other Non-current Assets" and \$39 million of underfunded obligations substantially all recorded to "Other Non-current Liabilities" on our Consolidated Balance Sheets.
+As of December 31, 2021, the net underfunded obligations substantially all recorded to "Other Non-current Liabilities" on our Consolidated Balance Sheets.
+Additionally, the consolidated pre-tax amount in accumulated other comprehensive income (loss) as of December 31, 2022 and 2021, that has not yet been recognized as a component of net periodic benefit cost was a net gain of \$19 million and net gain of \$1 million, respectively.
+As mentioned above, increased discount rates were the primary driver of the overall gain in 2022.